JanPalasek/pretty-jupyter/docs/source/metadata.rst

 In the following section, we will look at notebook-level metadata and cell-level metadata in more details with examples.

-Notebook-level Metadata
+Notebook-Level Metadata
 --------------------------------

 Notebook-level metadata output configuration for an entire notebook.
 It can be specified either in the direclty in the code, or in the notebook's metadata.

 Specifying notebook-level metadata in the code is the recommended method to do it because it is well supported everywhere.
-We define it by writing a **YAML header in the first raw cell of the notebook.** TODO: how to create a raw cell
+We define it by writing a **YAML header in the first raw cell of the notebook.**

 .. code-block:: yaml
     :caption: Example: YAML Notebook-level metadata in the first raw cell of the notebook.